FAQ

 So how many rods will there be in the national final?

-Do I have to pay the same fee for all my qualifiers?
+Do I have to pay the same fee for all my qualifiers and the final?

 Do I have to be an Angling Trust Member to fish a qualifier?